Persian nouns: Ezafe

-The اضافه (ezafe) (ez) construction denotes certain relationships between Persian words, among them: possession, qualification (adjective-noun), titles (Mr., Mrs.) and names (first and last names).
-It is similar, but not identical, to the Arabic idaafa (إضافة) construction.
+The اضافه (ezafe) (ez) construction denotes certain relationships between Persian words, among them: possession, qualification (adjective-noun), and names (first and last names).
 Ezafe is indicated by the short vowel kasra (ـِ e).
 Since short vowels are not normally written in Persian, it usually does not appear in text (exceptions are listed below), but it can be heard in spoken Persian.
+It is similar, but not identical, to the Arabic idaafa (إضافة) construction.

 The following are some examples usages of the ezafe construction.